xkiwilabs/DQN_Unity_Keras/README.md

 DQN with Unity and Keras

 A simple example of how to use DQN Reinforcement Learning in Unity using Keras.
-Included are (1) example Python scripts that illustrate single and two-agent DQN training and testing using Keras, and (2) a Unity package with two simple 2D unity games: o	Wall Pong: A single agent game similar to pong.
-Agent moves a paddle to hit a ball against a wall. o	Pong: A simple example of the classic two-agent Atari game.
+Included are (1) example Python scripts that illustrate single and two-agent DQN training and testing using Keras, and (2) a Unity package with two simple 2D unity games:

+      Wall Pong: A single agent game similar to pong.
+Agent moves a paddle to hit a ball against a wall.

+      Pong: A simple example of the classic two-agent Atari game.

 The python agent connects to the unity game via a virtual (TCP) socket.
 To use the examples, you will need the following installed: